rom1504/img2dataset/README.md

 To use it, simply use the prefix of your filesystem before the path.
 For example `hdfs://`, `s3://`, `http://`, or `gcs://`.
 Some of these file systems require installing an additional package (for example s3fs for s3, gcsfs for gcs).
 See fsspec doc for all the details.

+## Distribution modes

+Img2dataset supports several distributors.
+* multiprocessing which spawns a process pool and use these local processes for downloading
+* pyspark which spawns workers in a spark pool to do the downloading

+multiprocessing is a good option for downloading on one machine, and as such it is the default.
+Pyspark lets img2dataset use many nodes, which makes it as fast as the number of machines.
+It can be particularly useful if downloading datasets with more than a billion image.

+### pyspark configuration

+In order to use img2dataset with pyspark, you will need to do this:
+1. `pip install pyspark`
+2. use the `--distributor pyspark` option
+3. tweak the `--subjob_size 1000` option: this is the number of images to download in each subjob.
+Increasing it will mean a longer time of preparation to put the feather files in the temporary dir, a shorter time will mean sending less shards at a time to the pyspark job.

+By default a local spark session will be created.
+You may want to create a custom spark session depending on your specific spark cluster.
+To do that check [pyspark_example.py](examples/pyspark_example.py), there you can plug your custom code to create a spark session, then run img2dataset which will use it for downloading.

 ## Integration with Weights & Biases